The Québec maritime Blog

 4. Enjoy a whale-watching cruise

 Fin whales, minke whales, humpbacks, blue whales, common porpoises, white-sided dolphins as well several species of seals live in the waters off Percé.
-Embark on a cruise with Croisières Julien Cloutier to see these impressive marine mammals up close and learn more about their habitat, migratory patterns and behaviours from the interpretive guides who will accompany you on this adventure.
+Embark on a cruise with Croisières Julien Cloutier or Les Bateliers de Percé to see these impressive marine mammals up close and learn more about their habitat, migratory patterns and behaviours from the interpretive guides who will accompany you on your adventure.

 5. Savour a seafood meal while admiring a view of Percé Bay

-Fishing remains an important activity in the Percé area.
-The La Maison du Pêcheur restaurant, located near the Percé wharf, offers an exceptional and authentic dining experience featuring seafood and other local ingredients, along with a spectacular view of Percé Bay.
-Enjoy front-row seats to a colourful sunset over the sea as you savour an exquisite meal.
+Fishing remains an important activity in the Percé area, and many restaurants feature seafood and other local ingredients on their menus.
+La Maison du Pêcheur is one of them: located near the Percé wharf, this restaurant offers an exceptional and authentic dining experience along with a spectacular view of Percé Bay.
+Enjoy front-row seats to a colourful sunset over the sea as you savour an exquisite meal!

-Although the Percé area is coastal, you’ll also find great hiking trails in the surrounding mountains.
-The Percé UNESCO Global Geopark gives you access to a network of 18 km (11 mi.) of trails, which will allow you to discover 23 geosites, including the crevasse, a 60-metre (200-foot) deep crack in the rock located near the top of Mt.
+Although the Percé area is coastal, you’ll also find great hiking trails in the nearby mountains.
+The Percé UNESCO Global Geopark gives you access to 18 km (11 mi.) of trails that will allow you to discover up to 23 geosites, including the Crevasse, a 60-metre (200-foot) deep crack in the rock located near the top of Mt.
 Blanc.
 From there, look north: on a clear day, you’ll see the mountains of Forillon on the horizon.
-Be sure to admire the views from the lookouts along the various trails and don’t miss this opportunity to venture out onto a glass platform suspended 200 metres (660 feet) above the ground.
-The view of Percé and the sea is incredible!
+Be sure to admire the views from the lookouts along the various trails and don’t miss this opportunity to venture out onto the geopark’s glass platform, which is suspended 200 metres (660 feet) above the ground, for an incredible view of Percé and the sea!
+You’ll also want to visit the Parc municipal de la Rivière Émeraude (Emerald River Municipal Park), located inland in the Bridgeville area.
+You’ll be dazzled by the beauty of this site, with its waterfall flowing into an emerald-green natural pool, making it an ideal picnic spot!

 Will you visit these attractions during your road trip along the Bas-Saint-Laurent – Gaspésie Tour?
 Be sure to book your accommodations in the Percé area in advance and enjoy your stay!